blacklightpy/vaultofknowledge/🔮 World Building/Art of Creation/Particles.md

 Particles are the basic units with which we work with in our world.
-Any entity can be a
+Any entity can be a particle, and particles can have subparticles.

 - Energy
 ### Fundamental Particles